kevin-ch-day/ScytaleDroid/docs/static_analysis/static_analysis_data_model.md

 * **Provider promotion** – `upsert_base002_for_session()` materialises BASE-002
   findings into `static_analysis_findings` with structured evidence payloads.
 * **Diagnostics menu** – `python -m scytaledroid.Database.db_utils.database_menu`
-  still exposes schema snapshots, but `python run_script.py --session …` provides a lightweight ensure + validation loop for standalone use.
+  still exposes schema snapshots.
+For standalone validation without the CLI, run the manual helper snippet (see runbook) to ensure schema/view readiness and promote provider exposures.
 * **String intel snapshot** – The exploratory renderer (`--explore`) mirrors the canonical string view; evidence counts in the CLI match `v_session_string_samples` when the ensure step has been run.